Safavid art: 1600–1660: Decline of illuminated manuscripts

 During the reigns of Shah Abbas I and Shah Safi, the number of illuminated and illustrated manuscripts dropped considerably, leaving mostly single works intended as album pages.
 The albums were created most often under the direction of a painter or calligrapher.
 They grouped together drawings, calligraphy and also ancient miniatures.
 Reza Abbasi, who directed the kitab khaneh between 1597 and 1635, (having been transferred, in 1602, to Isfahan), is undoubtedly the greatest representative of this genre.
 The people illustrated on these album pages are most often elongated silhouettes, with little rounded heads.
 The subjects could be courtesans, servers of drinks being prominent, but also peasants and dervishes.
 Although Reza resisted European influence, right up to his death in 1635, other artists did not hesitate to draw inspiration from, or to copy, the engravings brought by merchants from the Netherlands.
 Other great painters of albums from this period were Safi Abassi, son of Reza, known for his paintings of birds, and Mo’in Musavvir, Muhammad Qasim and Muhammad Ali, his disciples.

 This taste for the album did not entirely put a permanent end to book illustrations.
 The Shah Nāmeh for Shah Abbas, the two Divan of Nismai or again the manuscript of Khosrow and Shirin (1632, Victoria and Albert Museum) are examples of the perpetuation of this tradition, which the provincial workshops abandoned less readily than the royal ketab khaneh.
 The school of Herst, notably, still regularly produces copies of great illustrated Persian texts.

 1660–1722: The end of illustrated manuscripts

 With the emergence of Ali Qoli Djebbeh Dar and Muhammad Zaman, two very Europeanistic painters, the role of the illustrated book in the art of the book declined still further.
-A great activity of calligraphy and illumination was put into practice, with a true regrowth of interest for the former and an abundant style, very fine and rich in plant elements for the second.
+A significant activity of calligraphy and illumination was put into practice, with a true regrowth of interest for the former and an abundant style, very fine and rich in plant elements for the second.